andreoliveirapguerra/DCS-Copilot/README.md

 - Ensure you only run the **Run.bat** AFTER the game was opened, and the mission started
 - Ensure every requirement have been installed
 - if you have troubles running the .exe, download and Install DOTNET version 10
+- If your Python version is the latest, create an python virtual env with 3.10.16 as follows:
+    1. Delete ollama_dcs folder if it exists
+    2. Install Python 3.10.16
+    3. Open terminal in the project folder
+    4. Run in the terminal
+       ```bash
+       python3.10 -m venv ollama_dcs
+       ```
+    5. Run the Install.bat by double clicking it